-The Falco Hawkfish (Cirrhitichthys falco) is a marine (saltwater) fish.
+The Falco Hawkfish (Cirrhitichthys falco) is a marine (saltwater) fish in the Cirrhitidae family.
 It is also called the Dwarf Hawkfish.

 The Falco Hawkfish is pinkish-red and white with vertical bands.
 Its dorsal (back) fin has 10 spines with tassels, or fringes, on the tips of the spines.